-For our Gas Distribution Network (GDN) customers, the projected MTB expenditure for 2020/21 is forecast to increase by £0.8m from the 19/20 position.
-The additional costs for reshaping our business, cyber security and realising operational excellence are attributed to all customer groups including GDNs.
+For our Gas Distribution Network (GDN) customers, the projected MTB expenditure for 2020/21 is forecast to increase by £1.5m from the 19/20 position.
+The additional costs for reshaping our business, cyber security, realising operational excellence and infrastructure general are attributed to all customer groups including GDNs.
 The savings associated with Maintaining and Improving our Services include a significant hosting saving for the Gemini system (c£1.0m), the costs (and therefore savings) of which are attributed to National Grid.